-Average minimum temperatures in the north including Delhi-NCR are projected to be in +0.5 to -0.5 degree C on the positive side.
+Average minimum temperatures in the north including Delhi-NCR are projected to be +0.5 to -0.5 degrees C on the positive side.

 “Average day temperatures, however, are likely to be in the negative end of the normal range,” the IMD stated.